mverschu/mailspoofsent/README.md

 - [ ] Google Personal
 - [ ] Hotmail Personal

-It is recommended to read the "Explanation" section.
+It is recommended to read the "Explanation" section for a deeper understanding of email spoofing techniques.

+## Features

+- **Email Spoofing:** Send emails with a custom `From` address, bypassing SPF and other spam filters.
+- **Authenticated Sending:** Configure and use your own SMTP mailboxes for legitimate, authenticated email sending.
+- **Web UI:** A user-friendly web interface to manage all aspects of your email campaigns.
+- **Template Management:** Create, edit, and manage email templates for reuse.
+- **Drafts:** Save and manage email drafts, including HTML content and attachments.
+- **Campaign Management:** Group drafts into campaigns and launch them with a single click.
+- **Real-time Logging:** View the status of sent emails in real-time through the web UI.

 ## Requirements

-*The install.sh script can be used to install all requirements.*
+*The `install.sh` script can be used to install all requirements.*

+- **For Spoofing:**
   - Postfix (when installing Postfix choose -> Internet Site -> Name doesn't matter)
   - Mailutils
+- **For Web UI & Authenticated Sending:**
-- Python3 (only for web UI)
+  - Python3
-- Python3 PIP (only for web UI)
+  - Python3 PIP
-- Flask (only for web UI)
+  - Flask
+  - Flask-SocketIO

 ### Supplementary

-This part is not required, but it can be helpful for bypassing spam filters.
+This part is not required, but it can be helpful for bypassing spam filters when spoofing.

 - Public IP address -> Valid PTR record